Butter Pecan Cake is a delightful Southern classic that combines rich, buttery flavors with the irresistible crunch of toasted pecans.

 Should I toast the pecans before adding them to the batter?

 Absolutely!
 Toasting the pecans enhances their flavor and adds a delightful crunch to the cake.
-Spread them on a baking sheet and bake at 350°F (175°C) for about 5-7 minutes, stirring occasionally until golden and fragrant.

 How should I store leftover butter pecan cake?